Skip to content

 They build their nests in trees and use their strong beaks to create holes in the wood.
 These holes are called cavities and serve as their homes.
 Northern flickers are known for their distinctive markings.

-They have a brown body with black spots, and their wings have a white patch that is easily visible when they fly.
+They have a brown body with black spots, and their wings have a white patch easily visible when flying.
 Another unique feature is the red or yellow coloration on the underside of their wings and tail, which can be seen when they.

 KingdomAnimalia